 Video Plays An Important Role

-For programs such as these to be effective in attracting workforces, video production plays an important role.
+Video production plays a vital role in programs such as these to effectively attract workforces.
 Our organization relied on videos to attract youth to our program.
-Consequently, we shared our videos on the Fort Wayne Community Schools access channel, our website, and social media channels.
+Consequently, we shared our videos on the Fort Wayne Community Schools access channel, website, and social media channels.

 We used videos to showcase testimonials from professionals at all levels.
 Additionally, our videos provided a visual feel for areas of our industry where students couldn’t go for personal safety.
 We also produced educational videos geared toward elementary students.
 Our Animal Care Teens could elect to write and present a topic of interest in those productions.
 It was an excellent way to boost their self-esteem and engagement.

 Another aspect of developing such a program is partnering with other businesses within your industry.
-For example, we routinely partnered with companies for behind-the-scenes tours, guest speakers, and occasionally to host meetings.
+For example, we routinely partnered with companies for behind-the-scenes tours and guest speakers and occasionally host meetings.
 Here again, videos played a role in providing details for college requirements and realistic career opportunities.
 Most of all, we used videos to supplement our activities.
 Through video content, students could visualize how they might contribute to an exciting field of study.

 Then create a “Young Professionals” group for those currently working within your industry.
 Keep them motivated.
 Give them opportunities to connect, grow, and give back.
 After all, we need their talent.